 Analyzing Nike's Unusual Options Activity

-On Friday, shares of Nike (NYSE:NKE) saw unusual options activity.
-After the option alert, the stock price moved down to $160.13.
+Nike (NYSE:NKE) shares experienced unusual options activity on Monday.
+The stock price moved down to $157.2 following the option alert.

 - Option Type: TRADE